MarkZsombor/React-Blog/README.md

 ## Getting Started

-Currently won't work, need to describe env setup
+If you want to run a version of the site locally you will need to follow these steps:

 Clone the Repo!
-Install Dependancies! `npm install`
+Install Dependancies! `npm install` (this command will need to be run in the parent directory and again in the client directory for the server and front end depenancies)
+Create a dev.js file in the server/config file based on dev.example.js.
+You will need a G+ API key and secret and a mongoDB server location.
-Start the Server! `npm run dev`
+Start the Servers! `npm run dev`
-View the Page! `localhost:8080`
+View the Page! `localhost:3000`

 ## Dependancies